 - Were there working chair alarms?

-In a serious fall case, we ask the tough questions to get to the answers on who is responsible and why this really happened.
+We can ask the tough questions to get the real answers to show who is responsible and why the nursing home injuries really happened.

 A Growing Elder Population in South Carolina Calls For Greater Legal Protection

-The South Carolina nursing home abuse attorneys at The Jeffcoat Firm have been a powerful champion of the rights of elder abuse and nursing home neglect victims for years.
-As the US population gets older, Mr. Jeffcoat sees more elderly who are injured.
+The South Carolina nursing home abuse attorneys at The Jeffcoat Firm have been powerful champions of the rights of elder abuse and nursing home neglect victims for years.
+As the US population gets older, Michael Jeffcoat anticipates seeing more and more elderly who are injured every year.
 In 1970, 9.8% of the US population was over 65 years of age.
-By 2050, 65s and over will make up 20% of the population of approximately 83 million people.
-Research has shown that 40% of all elderly will spend time in a nursing home before they die, so the number of nursing home patients is projected to rise significantly over time.
+By 2050, people age 65 and over will make up 20% of the population of approximately 83 million people.
+Research has shown that 40% of all elderly will spend time in a nursing home before they die, meaning the number of nursing home patients is projected to rise significantly over time.
 The question is, who will protect them?

 Disturbing National Nursing Home Neglect Statistics